latest nhpb_banner 1__compressed2

 Dental care is one common request.
 Many insurance policies, even those from Obamacare / Affordable Care Act, only cover a small portion of the bill.
 So low income families often need help.
 But they can find free dental care.

-• In some cases, a person needs emergency oral surgery or dental care.
+• In some cases, a person needs free emergency oral surgery or dental care.
 There are programs, clinics and charities that provide free root canals, wisdom teeth extractions, surgery, and other treatment.
 Find how to get free emergency dental care or surgery.

 Patients with diabetes can get a number of items for free.
 Both non-profits as well as the government will provide assistance.
 Depending on the applicant’s income, age, and other factors, there may be medications, insulin, supplies for testing, and other stuff available.
 There will an application that needs to be completed.
 Locate medications and supplies for diabetics.